trupsm/trupsm/README.md

 ## Hi there 👋 I'm Trupthi SM

- "Turning ideas into reality with code and curiosity."
+ Turning ideas into reality with code and curiosity.

 💡 I’m a passionate learner, builder, and explorer — blending creativity with technology.
 🚀 Currently diving deep into Web developement ,Machine Learning and AI-powered applications.